 Extended Validation involves a full background check of the organization.
 The CA will make sure that the organization exists and is legally registered as a business, that they actually are present at the address they list, and so on.
 This validation level takes the longest and costs the most, but Extended Validation SSL certificates are more trustworthy than other types of SSL certificates.
 Consequently, these certificates are necessary for a website's address to turn the browser URL bar green, the visual representation for users of a trustworthy TLS-encrypted site.

-Large enterprises, financial institutions, and eCommerce stores should obtain Extended Validation certificates.
+Large enterprises, financial institutions, and eCommerce stores] should obtain Extended Validation certificates.
 This is especially crucial if a site or application handles sensitive customer data, such as passwords, credit card numbers, or names and addresses.

 To learn more about how to get a free SSL certificate from Cloudflare, see our SSL page.
-Check if your website's SSL certificate is working properly.

 Learning Center Navigation